keyboardpartner/HX3/README.md

 ### Update Procedure

-* Download ZIP #3.80, unzip to new folder.
+* Download ZIP archive, unzip to new folder.
 Use only files/applications contained.
 * Start HX3 Remote and connect.
 * Click "Update AVR" and select appropriate HEX file.
 After "Refresh Info" new AVR Version should be displayed.
 * Click "Update FPGA" and select new FPGA_xxxxxx.bit file.
-This also uploads all scan cores and TG taper_level files.
+This also uploads all scan cores (and TG taper_level files on FW 3.8 and up).
 * Set appropiate scan core and options near "Write Basics" button.
 * Click "Write Basics".
 * Check serials/licences, user and FW information after "Refresh Info".
 Done.